Wednesday, June 30, 2021

 --Serena, The Persistence

 Full of challenge, The Persistence lives up to its name: you will likely die again and again and need plenty of persistence to reach the end of the campaign.
 It first debuted on the PlayStation VR as a game that can be played with or without the PS4's virtual reality add-on.
-Last year, it came to the Switch, complete with VR-like controls that completes tasks by just looking at items.
-This horror shooter some of the most clever in-game justifications possible for its respawn mechanic and procedurally generated rooms even as it does very little to vary up the gameplay grind as the campaign goes on.
+Last year, it came to the Switch, complete with VR-like controls that complete tasks by just looking at items.
+This horror shooter boasts some of the most clever in-game justifications possible for its respawn mechanic and procedurally generated rooms even as it does very little to vary up the gameplay grind as the campaign goes on.

 Production Values